radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

    A complete reference file containing every tunable setting discussed in this document is provided in [Complete values.yaml Reference](#complete-valuesyaml-reference).

-   If you are restoring this deployment from a backup of an existing deployment, refer to [Restoring from a Backup](#restoring-from-a-backup) before you continue.
+   If you are seeding this deployment from a backup of an existing deployment, refer to [Restoring from a Backup](#restoring-from-a-backup) before you continue.
 That procedure requires two additional properties in `values.yaml`.

    **Definitions of the properties:**

-   - **replicaCount**: Specifies the number of RadiantOne nodes that will be deployed.
+   - **replicaCount**: Specifies the number of RadiantOne nodes to deploy.
 Set the value to a minimum of **2** in production environments for high availability.
    - **image.tag**: Optional.
 Leave this unset.
 The image version comes from `--version`.
 Set this only if Radiant Logic Support instructs you to use a specific image.
 A pinned tag is not updated by a later `--version` value and can leave the server on an older version while the other services update.
-   - **fid.rootUser**: Denotes the root user for RadiantOne.
+   - **fid.rootUser**: Specifies the RadiantOne root user.
 Defaults to **cn=Directory Manager**.
-   - **fid.rootPassword**: Denotes the password for the root user.
-Set to a strong password value that meets your corporate security policy.
-You can update this password after install if needed.
+   - **fid.rootPassword**: Specifies the password for the root user.
+Set a strong password that meets your corporate security policy.
+You can update this password after installation if needed.
    - **fid.license**: Set your Identity Data Management license key.
-   - **persistence.enabled**: Indicates whether data persistence is enabled.
+   - **persistence.enabled**: Enables or disables data persistence.
 Set to **true** or **false**.
    - **persistence.storageClass**: Defines the storage class for provisioning persistent volumes.
    - **persistence.size**: Specifies the size of the persistent volume.
 The volume stores the complete installation, not only the data.
-Ensure that you monitor usage over time and expand the volume before it fills.
+Monitor usage over time and expand the volume before it fills.
-   - **zookeeper.persistence.enabled**: Indicates if data persistence is enabled for Zookeeper.
+   - **zookeeper.persistence.enabled**: Enables or disables data persistence for ZooKeeper.
-   - **resources**: Indicates the compute resources allocated to the Identity Data Management containers.
-Identity Data Management is deployed as a StatefulSet, which has implications for resource management.
-Changing resources requires careful planning as it affects all pods.
-Monitor your usage and change the values as needed over time.
+   - **resources**: Specifies the compute resources allocated to the Identity Data Management containers.
+Identity Data Management runs as a StatefulSet, so resource changes affect all pods.
+Plan resource changes carefully, monitor usage, and update the values as needed.
-   - **env**: Under `env`, you can define environment variables used to configure Identity Data Management at runtime.
-Values that you set are merged with the chart defaults.
-The "INSTALL_SAMPLES" property controls whether sample data sets are deployed.
-The "FID_SERVER_JOPTS" property specifies JVM heap settings for the Identity Data Management server.
+   - **env**: Defines environment variables that configure Identity Data Management at runtime.
+Values you set are merged with the chart defaults. `INSTALL_SAMPLES` controls whether sample data sets are deployed. `FID_SERVER_JOPTS` specifies JVM heap settings for the Identity Data Management server.
 Keep `-Xmx` at no more than about half of `resources.limits.memory`, because the storage engine also uses memory outside the Java heap.
 A heap equal to the container limit can cause the container to be stopped for exceeding its memory limit.

    **About JAVA_TOOL_OPTIONS:**